pavkids84-dev/cloud-infrastructure-labs/README.md

 # Cloud Infrastructure Labs

-Hands-on infrastructure labs documenting my progress in Linux system administration, Bash scripting, troubleshooting, and cloud infrastructure fundamentals.
+Hands-on infrastructure labs documenting my progress in Linux system administration, Bash automation, troubleshooting, system security, networking, and cloud infrastructure fundamentals.

-This repository focuses on learning infrastructure concepts through direct practice rather than command memorization.
+This repository focuses on understanding infrastructure through direct practice rather than command memorization.

 The main workflow used throughout the repository is: